Donald Trump sexual misconduct allegations: Cathy Heller (1997)

 On October 15, 2016, The Guardian reported an allegation by Cathy Heller that she was grabbed and kissed by Donald Trump two decades earlier.
 Heller said that, in 1997, she met Trump when she attended a Mother's Day brunch with her children, her husband, and her husband's parents at his Mar-a-Lago estate.
 Her parents-in-law were members of Mar-a-Lago.
 Heller was introduced to Trump, who became angry when she avoided a kiss.
 He then "grabbed" her and, when he tried to kiss her, she turned her head.
 Trump kissed her on the side of the mouth "for a little too long" and then he left her.

 Heller's husband and children, who were present during the event, have corroborated her account.
 In the summer of 2015, the members of Heller's mahjong group heard Heller's account of the 1997 incident; this was not long after Trump announced his candidacy.
 She decided to go public after seeing the second presidential debate on October 9, 2016.
-Heller is a registered Democrat, and public supporter of Hillary Clinton.

 Trump campaign spokesperson Jason Miller said Heller's account is "false" and "politically motivated".

 Temple Taggart McDowell (1997)

 In May 2016, The New York Times reported allegations by Temple Taggart McDowell.
-McDowell, who was Miss Utah USA in 1997, accused Trump of unwanted kisses and embraces that left McDowell and one of her chaperones so uncomfortable, according to McDowell, that she claimed she was instructed not to be left in a room alone with him again.
+McDowell, who was Miss Utah USA in 1997, accused Trump of unwanted kisses and embraces that left McDowell and one of her chaperones so uncomfortable, according to McDowell, that she said she was instructed not to be left in a room alone with him again.
 According to McDowell, a chaperone had accompanied her to Trump's office.
 At the time, McDowell was 21 and was known as Temple Taggart.
 This incident occurred in Trump's first year of ownership of the Miss USA contest.

 McDowell told her story initially to The New York Times in May 2016 which was published in the "Crossing the Line: How Donald Trump Behaved With Women in Private" article.
-She had not intended to speak publicly about the incidents again, but she received numerous calls recently due to the "Crossing the Line" article and felt, as a mother, that it is important to share a message about unwanted advances: "You have the right to say no. You have the right to get out of there.
+She had not intended to speak publicly about the incidents again, but she received numerous calls recently due to the "Crossing the Line" article and felt, as a mother, that it is essential to share a message about unwanted advances: "You have the right to say no. You have the right to get out of there.
 You have the right to leave, and you have the right to make them feel uncomfortable if they're making you feel uncomfortable," she said.
-Trump said he does not know her and denied McDowell's claims.
+Trump said he did not know her and denied McDowell's claims.
 He also told The New York Times he is "reluctant to kiss strangers on the lips".

-Taggart McDowell said she is a Republican, and not coming out with the allegation in order to support Hillary Clinton.
+Taggart McDowell said she is a Republican and did not come out with the allegation in order to support Hillary Clinton.